 Setter injection with @Autowire

-If we are using default method of autowiring i.e. Autowire.NO then we need to explicitly use @Autowire at injection point (except for constructor since Spring 4.3).
+For setter injection, we are not required to use @Autowire.
+But for dependency checking we need to explicitly use this annotation.
 The annotation @Autowire#required attribute is true by default.
 So Spring throws UnsatisfiedDependencyException if the dependency via setter is not provided.

 package com.logicbig.example;